LukeShortCloud/rootpages/src/ansible.rst

          always associated with an Organization.
 An ACL is set for what resources the user is allowed to use.

-User types / ACLs [2]:
+User types / ACLs:

 -  System Administrator = Has full access to all organizations and the Tower installation.
 -  System Auditor = Has read-only access to an organization.
 -  Normal User = Has read and write access to an organization.

-Sources:

-1. "[Ansible Tower] Organizations."
-2. "[Ansible Tower] Users."
+[61]

 SSL
 '''

 By default, Tower creates a self-signed SSL certificate to secure web traffic.
-[1] Most web browsers will mark this as an untrusted connection.
+[45] Most web browsers will mark this as an untrusted connection.
 For using a different SSL that is trusted, the contents of these two files need to be replaced on each Tower node:

 -  ``/etc/tower/tower.cert``
 -  ``/etc/tower/tower.key``

-Source:

-1. "[Ansible Tower] Installation Notes."

 API
 ^^^